Md-Saharan-Evan/NID-detection-from-Image-and-text-extraction/README.md

 Data folder contails 2 folder 1 for images and another is labels

 4. create the dataset.yaml file
+   You can simply run src/dataset.py file to split dataset and generate yaml file

-5. Training the YOLOv8 Model
+6. Training the YOLOv8 Model
 Use the ultralytics CLI or Python API:

 yolo detect train data=data/dataset.yaml model=yolov8n.pt epochs=50 imgsz=640